By: Brooke Chenoweth

 You said you started out wanting to achieve a “beachy look” but it evolved into something else.
 Can you elaborate?
 How would you describe the look you have today?

-We thought since part of Lantau’s appeal is its beaches we’d end up with something kind of “beachy”.
+We thought since part of the appeal of Lantau and Pui O is its beaches we’d end up with something kind of “beachy”.
 We have trees out every window so it ended up with a more serene, tropical feel.
 Our master bedroom and living room look into our lush green garden, and the rooms upstairs have mountain views.
 The kitchen, which we chose purely because we loved it, is far from a shabby beach style and really dominates the house.
 Thinking about it, I don’t think we really have a “look”.
 It’s just us.

 127 Queen’s Road East, Wan Chai